 knowledge under the supervision of an experienced counselor.
 Designed with

 individual development in mind, there are opportunities for the novice as well

 as advanced counselors to increase their knowledge and develop their counseling

-The counseling program is currently accepting applications for fall 2016.
-Application for the counseling program (M.A. and CAGS) for the summer 2016 term is now closed.
+The counseling program is currently accepting applications for spring 2017.
+Application for the counseling program (M.A. and CAGS) for the fall 2016 term is now closed.